Information For Faculty

 Section 504 of the Rehabilitation Act of 1973 (Public Law 93-112) states that “no otherwise qualified individual with a disability in the United States shall solely by reason of his (or her) disability, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance…” Section 504 of the Rehabilitation Act of 1973 provides for equal access and reasonable accommodations for otherwise qualified students with disabilities.
 Requirements common to these regulations include reasonable accommodations for employees with disabilities; program accessibility; effective communication for people who have hearing or vision disabilities; and accessible new construction and alterations.

-*In relation to post-secondary and vocational education services, Section 504 of the Rehabilitation Act of 1973 states, “an individual with a disability is further defined as a person who meets the academic and technical standards requisite to admission or participation in the recipient’s education program or activity.”back to top
+*In relation to post-secondary and vocational education services, Section 504 of the Rehabilitation Act of 1973 states, “an individual with a disability is further defined as a person who meets the academic and technical standards requisite to admission or participation in the recipient’s education program or activity.”

 A hearing disability is any type or degree of auditory loss, while deafness is an inability to use hearing as a means of communication.
 Hearing loss may be sensorineural, involving an impairment of the auditory nerve; conductive, a defect in the auditory system which interferes with sound reaching the cochlea; or a mixed impairment, involving both sensorineural and conductive.
 Hearing loss is measured in decibels and may be mild, moderate, or profound.
 A person who is born with a hearing loss may have language deficiencies and exhibit poor vocabulary and syntax.
 Many students with hearing loss may use hearing aids, FM loop systems, and rely on lip reading.
 Others may require an interpreter.

 HOW TO STRUCTURE STUDENTS WITH HEARING DISABILITIES FOR SUCCESS